Lobbyra/webserv/docs/poc/mini_serv/README.md

 ## Notions

-*These are the notions to study, in order, to code this program*
+*These are the notions to study, in order, to code this program.*

 - Reference video : [Video](https://www.youtube.com/watch?v=esXw4bdaZkc&list=PL9IEJIKnBJjH_zM5LnovnoaKlXML5qh17&index=2)
 - Send Recv ressources : [Link](https://bousk.developpez.com/cours/reseau-c++/TCP/05-envoi-reception-serveur/)

 - All client notions.
 - bind() (man 2 bind).
-Assign a socket to an IP and a Port to listen to it.
+  - Assign a socket to an IP and a Port to listen to it.
 - listen() (man 2 listen).
   - Turn the socket in listen mode.
 - accept() (man 2 accept).